behrouzhs/svdns/README.md

 For our algorithm `svdns` there are several switches that can be used:

-* Mandatory parameters:
+* Mandatory parameter:
   * -input \<file\>: Specifies the input corpus file.

+* Optional parameters:
   * -vocab \<file\>: Specifies the input vocabulary file.
 If not specified, a file named "vocab.txt" will be generated.
 You can specify an existing vocabulary file to be used.
-This is useful if you want to run and compare multiple algorithms with the exact same vocabulary.
+This is useful if you want to run and compare multiple algorithms with the exact same vocabulary. \[Default: vocab.txt\]
   * -output \<file\>: Specifies the output embedding file.
-The resulting word vectors will be stored in this file.
-[Default: embedding.txt]
+The resulting word vectors will be stored in this file. \[Default: embedding.txt\]

-* Optional parameters:
+  * -maxvocab \<int\>: Upper bound on vocabulary size, i.e. keep the \<int\> most frequent words.
+The minimum frequency words are randomly sampled so as to obtain an even distribution over the alphabet. \[Default: 0 (no limit)\]
+  * -mincount \<int\>: Lower limit on word frequencies such that words which occur fewer than \<int\> times are discarded. \[Default: 10\]
+  * -windowsize \<int\>: Number of context words to the left and to the right to be considered in the co-occurrence counts. \[Default: 10\]
-  * -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -2.5)
+  * -pmicutoff \<float\>: Filtering threshold to discard unimportant co-occurrences.
+Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. \[Default: -2.5\]
-  * -shift \<float\>: It will shift all the PMI values by \<float\> (default: 2.5).
-Please note that factorizing the all positive matrix practically yields better embeddings, so try to use `shift=-pmicutoff`
+  * -pmishift \<float\>: It will shift all the PMI values by \<float\>.
+Please note that factorizing the all positive matrix practically yields better embeddings, so try to use `shift=-pmicutoff`. \[Default: 2.5\]
-  * -dimension \<int\>: The dimensionality of the word embedding. (default: 100)
+  * -dimension \<int\>: The dimensionality of the word embeddings. \[default: 100\]
+  * -engine \<string\>: The engine to use for SVD factorization.
+Valid options are `c`, `python`, and `auto`.
+In case of auto, it will use the Python engine if your system has more than 4 cores, otherwise it uses the C engine.
+For highly multicore systems (cpu_cores >= 8) the Python is faster, but with few cores the C version is faster.
+This is because the C version is only partially parallelized using OpenMP multithreading library. \[Default: auto\]
-  * -thread \<int\>: The number of threads to use in parallel processing. (default: 4)
+  * -thread \<int\>: The number of threads to be used in parallel processing.
+This option is only used when using the C engine, and it is ignored in Python engine (Python automatically uses multiple cores without your control). \[default: 1\]
-  * -pmi10: calculate Pointwise Mutual Information (PMI) using base 10 logarithm.
-If not specified, it will use log2 by default.
+  * -verbose \<int\>: Determies the amount of information to be printed in the console.
+Valid options are 0, 1, and 2. \[Default: 2\]

 ## Pre-trained word vectors